theotchlx/md-templates/pr-feature-template.md

 ## Description
 Provide a detailed description of the issue.
-Explain the context and define the problem that needs to be solved.
+Explain the context and define the problem that needs to be solved; what, why, how.
 Include any relevant information.

 ## Definition of done
 - List the specific criteria that need to be met for this issue to be considered complete.